hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 He has withheld, for the present, the names of the parties alluded to; but, if he has not been sufficiently explicit, he must, in a future edition, be obliged, like a bad painter, to write the name at bottom.

-> The Author yet, has not disclosed the name
+> The author yet, has not disclosed the name
 >
 > Of those in fault, however they've been to blame;
 >